feross/cs253.stanford.edu/src/pages/assign2.md

 7. Can JavaScript code running on **attacker.com** submit a form via a POST request to **victim.com**?
 (Yes/No)

 8. A fascinating Same origin policy "bypass" was described in ["Cross-Origin JavaScript Capability Leaks: Detection, Exploitation, and Defense"](https://www.usenix.org/conference/usenixsecurity09/technical-sessions/presentation/cross-origin-javascript-capability-leaks), a talk at USENIX '09 (one of the top security conferences).
 How could an attacker use this browser implementation bug to bypass the same origin policy?
-What was the key reason for the bug?
+What was the key, underlying reason for the bug?
 What was the proposed mitigation?
 Please keep your answer to 200 words or fewer.

 ### Content Security Policy